dapplo/dapplo.github.io/_blocks/Dapplo.Log.md

 ---
 layout: block
 sort_id: 0
-github_project: Dapplo.LogFacade
+github_project: Dapplo.Log
-appveyor_id: 3ocr4r55ne8yiji0
+appveyor_id: 5s97m6ha9niupt1y
 tags: work_in_progress
 ---

-# Dapplo.LogFacade
+# Dapplo.Log
 Glue code which allows your framework/library to log without a logger.

 Ever written a framework?
 Well...
 I did, and one of the biggest problems I had was deciding on a logger framework.